NirajPudasaini/M5-Stack-Atom-Assignment/README.md

 # M5 Stack Atom Assignment
- Assignment 2

-This is a readme file that contains instructions on how to run th
+This is a readme file that contains instructions on what to expect while running codes on M5 Stack Atom Matrix.

+##Part 1, the first (Bike light)

+##Part 1, the second (Sensing Temperature)

+##Part 2,